The Brighton Rainbow Fund is a Brighton and Hove based grant-giving fund for local LGBT and HIV/AIDS organisations.

-It was set up by Gscene editor, check James Ledward and Paul Elgood following the fundraising for the City’s ground-breaking AIDS Memorial, ed to provide a living legacy for the project.
+It was set up by Gscene editor, James Ledward and Lib Dem Councillor Paul Elgood following the fundraising for the City’s ground-breaking AIDS Memorial, to provide a living legacy for the project.

-The Rainbow Fund has an open scrutiny process to provide full transparency for donors.
+The Brighton Rainbow Fund has an open scrutiny process to provide full transparency for donors.

-The Rainbow Fund also has a role in maintaining the AIDS Memorial should damage occur and for storing, maintaining and displaying The Brighton Hankie Quilt.
+The Brighton Rainbow Fund also has a role in maintaining the AIDS Memorial should damage occur and for storing, maintaining and displaying The Brighton Hankie Quilt.

-The Rainbow Fund is a registered as a not-for-profit Community Interest Company (9138066) with the remit of:
+The Brighton Rainbow Fund is a charity registered with The Charity Commission ( number 1181116) with the remit of:

-Everyone at the Rainbow Fund is a volunteer, with no salaries, offices or overheads to fund out of donated money.
+Everyone at The Brighton Rainbow Fund is a volunteer, with no salaries, offices or overheads to fund out of donated money.